nimaafshar/metadamagenet/README.md

 general problem and the disaster type (like a flood, hurricane, or wildfire) and the environment of the disaster (like a desert, forest, or urban area) as the varying factor.
 In distance-learning methods, the distance function returns a distance between the query sample and each class's sample.
-Then the query sample is classified into the class with minimum distance.
+Then the query sample is classified into the class with the minimum distance.
 These methods are helpful when we have a high number of classes.
 However, in our case, the number of classes is fixed.
 Thus, we used a model-agnostic approach.
 Model agnostic meta-learning [^maml] algorithms find a set of parameters for the model that can be adapted to a new task by training with very few samples.
-We used the MAML [^maml] algorithm and considered every different disaster a task.
+We used the MAML [^maml] algorithm and considered every different disaster a separate task.
 Since the MAML algorithm consumes lots of memory, and the consumed memory is relative to the model size, we have used models based on EfficientUnetB0 and only trained it for building localization task.